 A business is a system - or a set of systems that are interconnected.
-The picture below illustrates this system.
+The picture above illustrates this system.
 With understanding comes answers to questions such as:

 "What are seasonal highs and lows, depressions and recessions?" and "Am I in control of my business if I don't control the cloud?" (see Let the good times roll - how to turn your seasonal lows into highs).

 "What does 'working in, not on, your business' actually mean?" and "What do I need to do to change that?"